 Portugal’s ruling party calls German minister a ‘pyromaniac’

-The head of Portugal's ruling Socialists called German Finance Minister Wolfgang Schaeuble a "pyromaniac" Thursday after he criticised Lisbon for reversing course on austerity.
+The head of Portugal's ruling Socialists on Thursday called German Finance Minister Wolfgang Schaeuble a "pyromaniac" after he criticised Lisbon for reversing course on austerity.

-“His compatriots do not think like him,” he added, going on to cite examples of German firms that have made huge investments in Portugal.
+Cesar also said of Schaeuble: “His compatriots do not think like him,” going on to cite examples of German firms that have made huge investments in Portugal.

 “They understand that the Portuguese economy has potential, that political and social stability is a factor that they value, and that Portugal is in a position to make progress with our policy,” said the Socialist leader.

 Since coming to power the Socialists have reduced taxes for lower income earners and rolled back some austerity measures launched during the country’s 2011-2014 78-billion-euro ($85 billion) bailout.

 They took office after teaming up with the Communists and the far-left Left Block to oust a centre-right administration which had embraced a German-led austerity push by raising taxes, cutting spending and reforming labour laws.